rbturnbull/terrier-experimental-data/README.md

 done
 ```

-To reproduce the comparison plot in the Terrier paper, run:
+To comparison plot of the two flatworms and the two amphibians with the most transposable elements, run:

 ```bash